The Theory

 Every Form lives in the balance between two real tendencies built into the substrate:

 1. Decay — disorder, data loss, dissolution.
 The default.
-Marks degrade, patterns dissipate, Forms collapse if not actively sustained.

 2. Emergence — patterns spontaneously crystallize from large numbers of chaotic interactions.
-Order rises by itself when interaction-density is high enough.

 A Form is a local stable balance between these two: its autopoietic loop generates new structure (emergence) faster than dissolution erodes it (decay).